paths-erc/coptic-texts/README.md

 The selection has been made considering their geographical proximity, the chronological and cultural context, i.e. the monastic homogeneous environment of the so-called **Middle Egypt**.
 All the selected texts were already available in electronic version in the [CMCL database](http://cmcl.it).

 The [XSD schema](https://en.wikipedia.org/wiki/XML_Schema_(W3C)) used to validate all texts is also available in the repository.

+## License
+All the documents are licensed CC BY-NC-SA 4.0 (https://creativecommons.org/licenses/by-nc-sa/4.0/).
+See the individual files and subdirectories for more licensing information.